Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 3 MP
-The Spellcaster ally makes a physical attack with a x2 multiplier.
+The Attacker Ally makes a physical attack with a x2 multiplier.
 This cannot be done on the same turn where Strike has already been used.

 ### Summon Configuration: Defender
 This configuration serves as a source of cover.
 Though slower than the other types and not great at offense, it is much tougher and able to draw enemy attention to itself.
 //TODO more tanking options in lessons
 For every MP used to summon it, the Defender gains +1 to its Physical and Mental Defense and +7 Max HP.
 Every even point (2, 4, 6, ...) gives it +1 Physical Offense.
-7

 | MP Spent to summon | Physical Offense | Physical Defense | Mental Defense | Max HP |
 |--------------------|------------------|------------------|----------------|--------|